influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ## August 2021

 - Add new support for [bucket schemas](/influxdb/cloud/organizations/buckets/bucket-schema/) to enforce column names, tags, fields, and data types for your data.
+- Add ability to convert notebook cells into raw Flux script.

 ## July 2021